smartystreets/goconvey/README.md

 There you have it.
 As long as GoConvey is running, test results will automatically update in your browser window.
 The design is responsive, so you can squish the browser real tight if you need to put it beside your code.

+The browser UI supports traditional Go tests, so feel free to use it even if you're not using the GoConvey style of testing.

-Want to use the terminal instead?
+### In the terminal

 Just do what you do best:

     $ go test

 Or if you want the output to include the story:

     $ go test -v

-If not all your tests are yet written in GoConvey, the web UI you opened in your browser also works for traditional Go tests!
-(But it's not quite as cool that way.)

 Web UI